 The PSA is one of the ways Got Your 6 helps raise public awareness and spread the word about veteran reintegration.
 Veterans experience negative stigmas because of misinterpreted information about homelessness, poverty, unemployment, and PTSD.
 Got Your 6 aims to correct these views and show that veterans are generally extremely successful, capable, and intelligent people who come home with unique skills and the desire to serve in their communities.
 The Got Your 6 PSA helps bridge the civilian-military divide by helping to create a new conversation in America, one in which veterans and military families are perceived as leaders and civic assets.

-Since 2012, because of their partnership with Got Your 6, our nonprofit partners have received more than $4.3 million in financial support and millions more in in-kind support.
+Since 2012, because of their partnership with Got Your 6, our nonprofit partners have received more than $5.2 million in financial support and millions more in in-kind support.
 In addition to financial support, Got Your 6 uses its ties to the entertainment industry to draw attention to the work that its nonprofit partners are accomplishing on the ground.
-Got Your 6 and the Clinton Global Initiative also offer strategic support for partners.
 Lead nonprofit partners develop a plan to track progress towards tangible goals, establish a method to engage the general public to take action, and formulate a strategy to utilize the resources of the campaign.